curl/curl/docs/MANUAL.md

     curl -u user:passwd "ldap://ldap.example.com/o=frontec??sub?mail=*"
     curl "ldap://user:passwd@ldap.example.com/o=frontec??sub?mail=*"

-By default, if user and password are provided, OpenLDAP/WinLDAP will use basic authentication.
+By default, if user and password are provided, OpenLDAP/WinLDAP uses basic authentication.
 On Windows you can control this behavior by providing one of `--basic`, `--ntlm` or `--digest` option in curl command line

     curl --ntlm "ldap://user:passwd@ldap.example.com/o=frontec??sub?mail=*"

-On Windows, if no user/password specified, auto-negotiation mechanism will be used with current logon credentials (SSPI/SPNEGO).
+On Windows, if no user/password specified, auto-negotiation mechanism is used with current logon credentials (SSPI/SPNEGO).

 ## Environment Variables